"I call architecture frozen music." ~ Johann Wolfgang von Goerthe

 "FINE FALL FINISH" (2010) ~ I painted this as a gift for our contractors, Lance Elliott and Chris Garrett (Elliott Construction).
 They received framed prints after completing the renovation of our bungalow.
 Doug and I are shown celebrating the "finish" with them and their pets at a picnic in the upper left portion of the art.
 Their homes are part of the "neighborhood."
 A huge undertaking with challenges at every turn, they finished our 6-month+ project beautifully.
 I wanted to give them something special to show our appreciation, so I created this artwork.

-"THE PEGGY PLACES" (1972) ~ This was a wedding gift I finished for my sister Peggy and husband Jeff, honoring all of the homes that my sister had lived in before her marriage ~ and adding the California rambler near San Francisco where she started her married life.
-She still has this painting ~ and they are still a happy couple decades later.
+"THE PEGGY PLACES" (1976) ~ This was a wedding gift I finished for my sister Peggy and husband Jeff, honoring all of the homes that my sister had lived in before her marriage ~ with the new California rambler near San Francisco they had purchased where the two of them started their married life.
+Peggy still has this painting ~ and they are still a happy couple decades later.

 Highlight ~ These two paintings show in a very real way how my style has evolved ~ becoming more refined and detailed over the nearly 40 years between the dates I completed the artwork.